Château de Sully-sur-Loire: The First Accounts

-Accounts started to appear in the 14th C. due to an order by Charles V for lords and towns to rebuild and repair their defences after the Peace of Bretigny.
+Accounts started to appear in the 14th century due to an order by Charles V of France for lords and towns to rebuild and repair their defences after the Peace of Bretigny.
 The king supplied money for this work between 1357 and 1360, the receipts therefore resulting in increased information on building stock.
 Furthermore, in 1363 there was a catastrophic storm in the area that damaged the town, fortress and bridge.

 The flooding of the Loire and its habit of backing up along the river Sange and Ru d'Oison (that runs around the west of the town and joins the Sange at its confluence) meant that dikes had been built up along the Loire, in front of the fortress and the Sange.
 The Ru d'Oison was opened up west of the town into a reservoir, that was also stocked with fish.
-Here to dikes were raised against the town walls.
+Here, too, dikes were raised against the town walls.
 The two rivers were run into a mill race sited downstream of the fortress and under the Sully Bridge.

-The Bridge was destroyed by 1363 and only the section running from the town gate to the Loire dikes remained (were the bride head now stands) the Sange and Oison ran under it to reach the mill race and Loire.
+The Bridge was destroyed by 1363 and only the section running from the town gate to the Loire dikes remained (where the bridge head now stands); the Sange and Oison ran under it to reach the mill race and Loire.

 The Fortress was described as having a keep on the northwest island, damaged in the storm and requiring work, a palisaded fence surrounding the southwest island with a stone gate tower controlling the crossing to the eastern Outer Courtyard (the same or an older version of that now present) and the keep of Phillip and the Church of St Ythier both in the Outer Courtyard.
 There is also mention of stables, work sheds, ovens and other domestic buildings.
 A wooden residential building was built in 1377 and in 1382 another defence tower was built facing the town (actual locations unknown).
 In 1383 two corner towers were built on in the Outer Courtyard.
-Finally the islands were connected by drawbridges and the surrounding palisades extended over the moats to join the 3 together.
-There were two access bridges, the first: the Priests Bridge from the Outer Courtyard to the town and another from the Outer Courtyard to the land upstream that ran between the Loire and the Sange, later the gardens.
+Finally the islands were connected by drawbridges and the surrounding palisades extended over the moats to join the three together.
+There were two access bridges: the first, the Priests Bridge from the Outer Courtyard to the town and the second from the Outer Courtyard to the land upstream that ran between the Loire and the Sange, that later became the gardens.